Azure/azure-sphere-samples/Samples/AvnetMethaneClick/README.md

 * Sends sensor readings up as telemetry
 * Implements Device Twins
    * Control all user LEDs
-   * Control an optional Relay Click board in Click Socket #1
    * Configure custom message to display on an optional OLED display
 * Implements two direct methods
    * setSensorPollTime: Modifies the period (in seconds) between reading the on-board sensors and sending telemetry messages